PIAC wants GNPC listed on stock market

 He said the national oil company should be seen to be pursuing the public interest instead of the agenda of a particular government or group of people.

-According to the Natural Resource Governance Institute (NRGI), GNPC, which holds and manages the state’s interests in the petroleum sector, sold 73 cargos of oil, made up of 71.1 million barrels valued at US$5.2 billion, between 2011 and April 2020.
+According to the Natural Resource Governance Institute (NRGI), GNPC, which holds and manages the state’s interests in the petroleum sector, sold 73 cargos of oil, made up of 71.1 million barrels valued at US$5.2bn, between 2011 and April 2020.